-Table 4.4: AssemblingIntent Element
+Table 4.4: AssemblingIntent Element (Sheet 1 of 2)

 NAME DATA TYPE DESCRIPTION Container IDREF @Container SHALL reference the main Product that the additional products that are referenced from AssemblyItem , BindIn , BlowIn or StickOn are assembled with. @Container SHALL NOT reference the parent Product of this AssemblingIntent .
 AssemblyItem element Each AssemblyItem element describes an individual item that is assembled with the main Product that is referenced by @Container.
-BindIn element Each BindIn element describes an individual insert that is glued into the main Product that is referenced by @Container.
-Blowin element Each Blowin element describes an individual insert that is loosely inserted into the main Product that is referenced by @Container .
-StickOn element Each StickOn element describes an individual child Product that is glued onto the main Product that is referenced by @Container.
-StickOn is typically used for labels.
+Bindln element Each BindIn element describes an individual insert that is glued into the main Product that is referenced by @Container.